 We estimate the fair value of our stock-based awards of options to purchase shares of common stock to employees and non-employees using the Black-Scholes option pricing model, which requires the input of highly subjective assumptions, including (a) the expected stock price volatility, (b) the calculation of the expected term of the award, (c) the risk-free interest rate and (d) expected dividends.
 Due to the lack of a public market for the trading of our common stock and a lack of company-specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 The historical volatility is calculated based on a period of time commensurate with the expected term assumption.
 The computation of expected volatility is based on the historical volatility of a representative group of companies with similar characteristics to our company, including stage of product development and life science industry focus.
 We are a company in a very early stage of product development with no revenue and the representative group of companies has certain similar characteristics.
 We believe the group selected has sufficient similar economic and industry characteristics, and includes companies that are most representative of our company.
-We performed a sensitivity analysis to determine the impact a 30% increase or decrease in the volatility rate would have on the fair value of each stock-based award, and determined that such a rate change would be immaterial to the calculation of stock-based compensation.
 We use the simplified method as prescribed by the SEC Staff Accounting Bulletin No. 107, Share-Based Payment, to calculate the expected term for options granted to employees as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
 The expected term is applied to the stock option grant group as a whole, as we do not expect substantially different exercise or post-vesting termination behavior among our employee population.
-For options granted to non-employees, we utilize the contractual term of the arrangement as the basis for the expected term assumption.
+For options granted to nonemployees, we utilize the contractual term of the arrangement as the basis for the expected term assumption.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected life of the stock options.
 The expected dividend yield is assumed to be zero as we have never paid dividends and have no current plans to pay any dividends on our common stock, similar to our peer group.
 We estimate grant date fair value of restricted stock awards with corresponding promissory notes using the Black-Scholes option pricing model.
 Post IPO, the grant date fair value of restricted stock award grants without a promissory note and awards of common stock has been based on the estimated value of our common stock at the date of grant.